ftlabs/fruitmachine/docs/module-el.md

 //=> "[object HTMLDivElement]"
 ```

-**NOTE:** We are looking into methods to make sure all child modules elements are set after render has been called.
+**NOTE:** We are working to make sure all child modules elements are set after render has been called.
+So hopefully this edge case wont exist.

 #### FAQ